What is the Stock Market

 Stock Market Definition

-The Indian Securities Contracts (Regulation) Act of 1956, defines Stock Exchange as,
+The Indian Securities Contracts (Regulation) Act of 1956, defines the Stock Exchange as,

 “An association, organization or body of individuals, whether incorporated or not, established for the purpose of assisting, regulating and controlling business in buying, selling and dealing in securities.”